Social Media Marketing in 2019: A Fixture in The Communications Ecosystem

 A look at Google searches for several marketing-related PR terms shows social media marketing leading the way.
 Another trend is the disappointing showing for employee communications.
 Media relations, as could be expected, is very low in terms in the number of searches being conducted on Google.
 U.S. vs global searches yield some interesting differences.

-To some extent, the mood of the moment when people are making predictions influences what they see for the year ahead.
-As we reached out to communicators to prognosticate for our annual predictions feature the headlines were blaring about the NY Times' scathing expose of Facebook and its attempt to cover up Russian meddling in the 2016 U.S. presidential elections.
+The mood of the moment when people are making predictions often influences what they see for the year ahead.
+As we reached out to communicators for our annual predictions feature, headlines were blaring about the NY Times' scathing Facebook article in late November.
+As a result, though a multiplicity of issues was discussed, trust often seemed top of mind.

 Establishing Trust, Breaking Through the Noise Among Communicators’ Top Challenges for 2019

-Our regular Roundtable feature asked senior communicators to tell us what they believe will be the toughest challenge in 2019.
+PR News' regular Roundtable feature asked senior communicators to discuss what they believe will be the toughest challenge in 2019.
 Perhaps concerned with the headlines of the day, many of them had trust and integrity issues on their minds.
-Others mentioned breaking through the clutter to get your narrative heard.
+Others mentioned breaking through the clutter to get their narrative heard.

 Why You are Paying Too Much for Your Media Monitoring and Reporting

 In last month’s PR News edition on measurement the special roundtable on measurement included a question about how communicators can hold a measurement vendor’s feet to the fire.
 This is an issue that has